auth0/laravel-auth0/README.md

 <details>
 <summary>Stateless Backend Applications</summary>

-These are applications that accept an a Access Token through the 'Authorization' header of a request.
+These are applications that accept an Access Token through the 'Authorization' header of a request.

-The `auth0.authorize` middleware will resolve a Access Token and reject any request with an invalid token.
+The `auth0.authorize` middleware will resolve an Access Token and reject any request with an invalid token.

 ```php
 Route::get('/api/private', function () {